aboerzel/udacity-deep-reinforcement-learning-p2-continuous-control/README.md

 ### Getting the code

-First create a project directory and change to the directory.
+First create a project directory and change to this directory.

 Run the following command to clone this repository using GIT